Section 504 Service Agreements

 Section 504 (of the Rehabilitation Act of 1973)

-Section 504 of the Rehabilitation Act of 1973 is a federal law designed to protect the rights of individuals with disabilities in programs and activities that receive Federal financial assistance from the U.S. Department of Education.
-Section 504 provides: "No otherwise qualified individual with a disability in the United States... shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance . . ."
+Section 504 of the Rehabilitation Act of 1973 is a federal civil rights law intended to give all individuals the same advantages and opportunities in order to give individuals with disabilities an equal chance for success.
+Section 504 protects the rights of individuals who have been determined to have a protected disability.
+Section 504 provides: "No otherwise qualified individual with a disability in the United States... shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance..."
+The law and its regulations require public educational agencies to ensure that these students have equal opportunity to participate in the school program and extracurricular activities to the maximum extent appropriate based upon the ability of the student.

-The Downingtown Area School District complies with federal law by providing accommodations, services, and/or aids to students who have disabilities that substantially limit their ability to access their education.
-A student who qualifies as a protected handicapped student is eligible to receive supports under Section 504 of the Rehabilitation Act of 1973 through a Section 504 Service Agreement.
+The Downingtown Area School District complies with federal law by providing accommodations, services, and/or aids to students who have a mental or physical disability that substantially limits or prohibits participation in or access to an aspect of the school program, whether academic or non-academic in nature.
+A student who qualifies under Section 504 as a student with a disability is eligible to receive supports under Section 504 of the Rehabilitation Act of 1973 through a Section 504 Service Agreement.

-The determination of whether a student meets criteria for accommodations under Section 504 is an individualized determination based on a student’s unique needs.
+If an evaluation and subsequent parent/school team determine that a child is eligible, a service agreement noting reasonable accommodations in regular education is developed based on a student’s unique needs.
 For questions regarding Section 504 Service Agreements, please contact your student’s School Counselor.

-As a protected handicapped student, your student has certain rights that are described in the Procedural Safeguards.
+As a student with a disability, your student has certain rights that are described in the Procedural Safeguards.

 PROCEDURAL SAFEGUARDS